sosheskaz/sirisings/ReadMe.md

 # Siri Sings

 This app makes siri sing songs using the built-in `sirising` command.
-It's not quite the same as sire, but meh, close enough.
+It's not quite the same as siri, but meh, close enough.

 ## Installing